Cloud-Architekt/cloud-architekt.github.io/_posts/2020-09-19-auditing-of-msi-and-service-principals.md

 ---
-layout: post
 title: "Sign-in logs and auditing of Managed Identities and Service Principals"
-author: thomas
-categories: [ Azure, Security, AzureAD ]
-tags: [security, azuread, azure]
-image: assets/images/aadaudit.png
-description: "Recently, Microsoft added new categories for sign-in logs which finally included non-interactive, managed or service principals in Azure AD.
+excerpt: "Recently, Microsoft added new categories for sign-in logs which finally included non-interactive, managed or service principals in Azure AD.
 In this blog post I will describe the configuration steps to forward the new collections to Azure Sentinel, some considerations from my first tests and a few examples of correlation to activity logs and potentially Azure Sentinel analytic rules."
-featured: false
-hidden: false
+header:
+  overlay_image: /assets/images/aadaudit.png
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/aadaudit.png
+toc: true
+toc_sticky: true
+categories:
+  - Azure AD
+tags:
+  - AzureAD
+  - WorkloadIdentities
+last_modified_at: 2020-09-19
 ---

-Recently, Microsoft added new categories for sign-in logs which finally included non-interactive, managed or service principals in Azure AD.
-In this blog post I will describe the configuration steps to forward the new collections to Azure Sentinel, some considerations from my first tests and a few examples of correlation to activity logs and potentially Azure Sentinel analytic rules.

 *Note: Currently there's no official statement or documentation around this feature.
 Please wait for Microsoft's documentation and consider the log volume estimation before enabling the new collection in your production environment.*